sukchung/Fetch-Take-Home/README.md

 ## Minimum Requirements

-* Display a form with inputs for each field outlined above
+* Display a form with inputs for each field: full name, email, password, occupation, and state
 * Allow a user to complete and submit the form
 * Do not allow form submission without completing the entire form
 * Provide feedback upon successful form submission